-You will be seen by a nurse in the pre-operative assessment clinic, who will check what medication you are prescribed and tell you if and when you need to discontinue any of your drugs before surgery.
+You will be seen by a nurse in the out-patient clinic, who will check what medication you are prescribed and tell you if and when you need to discontinue any of your drugs before surgery.
 In most cases you will continue on all the drugs usually prescribed by your GP.

-You should bring all your usual medication into hospital with you in the green bag that is provided, which will be locked away in a medicine locker beside your bed.
+You should bring all your usual medication into hospital with you, which will be locked away in a medicine locker beside your bed.
 It is better to store and bring them in their original containers rather than to decant them or bring in single strips.